simwms163/github-docs-example-info/README.md

 < Here is an example of using a codeblock for an error that appears in bash.

+## Next Step - Use Github Flavored Markdown Task Lists

+GitHub extends Markdown to have a list where you can check off items.

 ## References

 - [GitHub Flavored Markdown Spec](https://github.github.com/gfm/gfm/) <sup>[1]</sup>